andrewchiull/Queenless-Pollination-Platform/README.md

 ### 1. shopping-frontend:

-The most important part `OrderForm` is located in `shopping/frontend/src/app/order/components/OrderForm.tsx`.
+The most important part `PurchaseForm` is located in `shopping/frontend/src/app/purchase/components/PurchaseForm.tsx`.

 ### 2. routing-backend:

 The routing backend is located in `routing/backend/src/main.py`.

-- GET `/products`: Fetches all products from MySQL database.
-(If the database is not ready, it will fetch products from `routing/backend/data/products.json` instead.)
+- GET `/product`: Fetches all products from MySQL database.
+(If the database is not ready, it will fetch products from `routing/backend/data/product.json` instead.)
-- POST `/orders`: Submits a new order.
+- POST `/purchase`: Submits a new purchase.